wishnevski/wishnevski/README.md

 I am interested in the technological component of AAA games, and since my youth I have been obsessed with the design and creation of game engines.

 I am an absolute perfectionist and obsessed with perfecting the smallest details of everything I create.
 Design, unify, iterate, refactor.
 Obsessed with detail, performance and minimalism.
-Although I may just have OCD :smile:
+Although I may just have OCD: D

+I understand the design and design of interfaces.
+I always try to make the visual component tastefully, avoiding cognitive loads on the user's perception.

 ---